l4m4re/growatt-inverter-info/doc/README.md

 ## Files

 - `Growatt-Inverter-Modbus-RTU-Protocol_II-V1_24-English.pdf` – original vendor
   specification.
-This is the canonical source for all other artefacts here.
+This is the canonical source for all other artefacts here (with companion `.txt` and `.json` helpers generated from it).
-- `growatt_registers_spec.json` – canonical extraction of the PDF register
+- `growatt_registers_best_guess.json` – curated “best guess” interpretation of
-  tables.
-Edits should be made here when updating the specification.
+  the register map that aggregates descriptive text and inferred structure.
 - `Growatt-Inverter-Modbus-RTU-Protocol_II-V1_24-English-tables.json` – raw
   per-row table export retained for traceability/debugging.
 - `HA_local_registers.json` – machine-generated snapshot of the integration's
   register mappings, used when cross-referencing coverage (regenerated via `extract_HA_local_registers.py`).
-- `render_register_spec.py` – regeneration script for the Markdown document.
+- `render_register_spec.py` – optional Markdown renderer for ad-hoc documentation
+  previews.
+The generated file is not versioned.
 - `normalize_register_spec.py` – cleans the spec JSON and enriches it with integration attribute metadata.
 - `build_register_data_types.py` – derives reusable data type/scale definitions
   from the integration mapping.
 - `growatt_register_data_types.json` – output catalogue produced by
   `build_register_data_types.py`.
-- `growatt_registers_spec.md` – rendered human-friendly reference.
-Generated via
-  `python render_register_spec.py` and should not be edited by hand.
+- `growatt_registers_best_guess.v2.json` – schema-compliant projection of the
+  best-guess dataset generated via `python convert_growatt_registers_best_guess.py`.
+- `register_catalog.json` – canonical inverter family, block and section
+  catalogue distilled from the vendor PDF and Grott observations.

 ## Updating / regenerating the documentation